Serve free meals to kids during the summer!

 - And more!

-During Summer 2016 the Food Bank delivered close to 90,000 meals to children.
-Meals included healthy, kid-friendly foods including cereal and milk, bagels, soy butter and jelly, turkey and cheese, grilled chicken on a whole-wheat roll, yogurt, oranges, nectarines, celery sticks and more.
+During Summer 2017 the Food Bank delivered 44,530 grab and go meals to children.
+Meals included healthy, kid-friendly foods including cereal and milk, bagels, soy butter and jelly, turkey and cheese, yogurt, oranges, nectarines, celery sticks and more.

 Volunteer to help with the Summer Nutrition Program

 Hundreds of volunteers, along with the Food Bank’s staff, work tirelessly to make sure that Delaware’s children have nutritious meals during the summer.
 The Food Bank stresses the important role food plays in the physical and psychological development of a child.
 Mild to moderate malnutrition can be considered a developmental risk factor for all children and can greatly affect a child’s capacity to learn.
 Volunteers help prepare meals in the Food Bank’s kitchens and pack coolers full of bagged meals and beverages.
 Click here to sign up online!